Edirom/WeGA-WebApp/README.md

 Documentation
 -------------

-(Sparse) Documentation for the master branch can be found on the [Wiki](https://github.com/Edirom/WeGA-WebApp/wiki).
+(Sparse) Documentation can be found on the [Wiki](https://github.com/Edirom/WeGA-WebApp/wiki) as well as the [changelog](https://github.com/Edirom/WeGA-WebApp/wiki/Changelog).

 License
 -------

-This work is available under dual license: [BSD 2-Clause](http://opensource.org/licenses/BSD-2-Clause) and [Creative Commons Attribution 3.0 Unported License (CC BY 3.0)](http://creativecommons.org/licenses/by/3.0/)
+This work is available under dual license: [BSD 2-Clause](http://opensource.org/licenses/BSD-2-Clause) and [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)